 Biotin, aka vitamin B-7, has been getting a lot of love in the health and beauty spheres of late — and for good reason.
 As an essential nutrient, biotin is an important building block and active compound in several different bodily functions.
 Biotin is also often called vitamin H, the “H” coming from the German words haar and haut (meaning hair and skin), and it’s become a popular way for people to support the growth of healthy hair and nails.

-Read on to learn more about how biotin helps support hair growth and how you can get more biotin into your diet with a wide variety of delicious and nutritious foods.
+Read on to learn more about how biotin helps support hair growth and how you can get more biotin into your diet, plus information on the best biotin supplements to support healthy, beautiful hair.

 Why Is Biotin Important?

 Biotin serves a lot of different functions in our bodies.
 Not only does it support eye, skin, hair, brain and liver function, but it’s also important for a variety of metabolic functions that convert our food into energy.
 Biotin is also involved in communication between cells and gene regulation.
 Biotin can be found in a number of foods naturally but can also be taken as an easy daily supplement.

 “Biotin helps with metabolism.
 This vitamin is needed to make glucose which gives your body energy.
 It also is responsible for making amino acids.
 These compounds help to build protein.
 Protein is needed for healthy hair, skin, and nails.
 That is why biotin is often recommended for hair growth,” said Jeanette Kimszal, registered dietary nutritionist and founder of Root Nutrition & Education.

 Biotin helps your body produce a protein called keratin.
 When it comes to your hair, nails and skin, keratin is an essential building block.
 While we know biotin can help our bodies produce the keratin we need for healthy hair, there still hasn’t been a lot of research measuring the precise impacts that biotin has on hair growth.